 Don lives in Beatrice and taught 7th and 8th grade CCD classes for 25 years at both St. Margaret Mary's in Omaha and St. Joseph's Beatrice.
-He is currently retired from ESU 3 and 5 after 40 years in Information Technology, ending as the Director of Information Technology at ESU #5.
+He is currently retired from ESU #3 and #5 after 40 years in Information Technology, ending as the Director of Information Technology at ESU #5.
+In May of 2022 Don married Elizabeth Shotkoski-Jurgens.
+Don and Elizabeth, together, have three children and six grandchildren.